cython/cython/docs/src/userguide/faq.rst

 ----------

-How do I use variable args.
+How do I use variable args?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It can't be done cleanly yet, but the code below works: